What Is a Circulator Pump? | How It Works | Ideal for Home Hot Water Systems

 Pump Efficiency (η)

-It’s essential to ensure that these parameters are properly matched to your system to maintain optimal performance.
-Also, users should avoid cavitation, a condition caused by excessively low pressure that can lead to impeller damage and reduced efficiency.
+It’s essential to ensure that these parameters are properly matched to your system.
+This helps maintain optimal performance.
+Users should also avoid cavitation.
+This condition is caused by excessively low pressure and can lead to impeller damage and reduced efficiency.

 ✅ Conclusion